SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> content
 #let load-bibliography(
-  /// The path to the bibliography file.
+  /// The path to or binary file contents of the bibliography file(s).
-  /// -> string | array
+  /// -> string | bytes | array
   path,
   /// The prefix for which reference labels should be provided and citations should be processed.
   /// -> string | auto